New York gets a lot of credit for its great smallmouth bass fishing, and rightly so. But largemouth bass deserve their place at the table too.

 Lake Champlain is truly massive.
 Aside from the Great Lakes, this 314,000-acre beast is the third-largest freshwater natural lake in the lower 48 states.

-Lake Champlain supports a diverse fishery that includes both largemouth and smallmouth bass, as well as lake trout and landlocked salmon.
+Lake Champlain supports a diverse fishery that includes both largemouth and smallmouth bass, as well as lake trout, landlocked salmon, and panfish including crappie.

 Straddling the border between New York and Vermont, Lake Champlain stretches 120 miles end-to-end.
 As is the case on most lakes, largemouth bass tend to favor Champlain’s weedy bays while smallmouths prefer rocky drop-offs and reefs.